VishalTank/pictionary/README.md

 # pictionary
-A simple Pictionary game using Angular and Node with TypeScript
+A simple Pictionary game using React and Node with TypeScript